 20px padding value?
 In order to build your ribbon, you need the heading to overcome the box sides:

 Using the above CSS, you will achieve something like this:

 IE6 and IE7 don’t support pseudo-elements but, if you need them also, just replace the

 span.
 That should do it for you in this case!

 IE8, IE9, IE10, Firefox, Opera, Chrome and Safari render well the ribbon.
 There are some minor differences, but just because of incomplete or missing CSS3 support.
 Guess who!?

 Thanks for reading this article!

-If you enjoyed this article, tweet it and/or follow me!
+If you enjoyed this article, tweet it and follow me on Twitter!

 CSS3 dropdown menu

-How to create slick effects with CSS3 box-shadow
+How to create drop shadows and inner shadows with CSS box-shadow